DrozmotiX/ioBroker.discovergy/README.md

 * (Dutchman) implement adjustable timing intervall
 * (Dutchman) Ensure propper reset to 0 of power values

-### 0.4.4 ALPHA version of rebuilded adapter
+### 0.4.4 ALPHA version of rebuild adapter
-* (Dutchman) Rebuild complete logic of data pullin
+* (Dutchman) Rebuild complete logic of data polling
 * (Dutchman) make state attributes configurable in library
 * (Dutchman) ensure split values for consumption and delivery
 * (Dutchman) implement data pulling (needs improvement to avoid block by provider)
 * (Dutchman) Rewrite adapter to class and support JS-Controller 2.0 with compact mode
-* (Dutchman) For new Devices : Write error for unknwon states but create device with basic information
+* (Dutchman) For new Devices : Write error for unknown states but create device with basic information
-* (Dutchman) Variable JSON-Array scan for attributes, if Discovergy adds new devices they will be visible immidiatly
+* (Dutchman) Variable JSON-Array scan for attributes, if Discovergy adds new devices they will be visible immediately

 ### 0.4.0 Stable Release
 * small code fixes